Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 **Consequences**

 The use of the Observer pattern in the current design allows us to have the following consequences:
-- Now when we press a key, the classes that have features that depend on the keyboard won't keep asking, in this case, the class 'Game' if a key was pressed.
+- Now when we press a key, the classes that have features that depend on the keyboard won't keep asking, in this case, the class 'Game', if a key was pressed.
 Using the keyboard observer and listener, the classes will be notified when a key is pressed.
+In other words, we have an abstract coupling between a subject (Keyboard) and an observer (Game).

-#### HAVING A MAIN MENU
+#### HAVING A MAIN MENU/DIFFERENT SCREENS

 **Problem in Context**

-When we normally load up a game, it usually starts on a main menu where you can do many things.
+When we normally load up a game, it usually starts on a menu where you can do many things.
 That being said, the team decided to introduce this concept and let the player start the game in a main menu, that lets him read the instructions, play the game or simply quit.
-We also wanted to print a simple message when the game ended, letting the player know if he had lost or won the game.
+We also wanted to print a simple message when the game ended, letting the player know if he had lost or won the game, and introduce a pause menu, allowing the user to stop the game.

 **The Pattern**